Liberty (department store): Post-war

 Liberty, during the 1950s, continued its tradition for fashionable and eclectic design.
 All departments in the shop had a collection of both contemporary and traditional designs.
 New designers were promoted and often included those still representing the Liberty tradition for handcrafted work.

-In 1955, Liberty began opening several regional stores in other UK cities; the first of these was in Manchester.
+In 1955, Liberty began opening several regional stores in other UK cities; The first of these was in Manchester.
 Subsequent shops opened in Bath, Brighton, Chester, York, Kingston upon Thames, Exeter and Norwich.

 During the 1960s, extravagant and Eastern influences once again became fashionable, as well as the Art Deco style, and Liberty adapted its furnishing designs from its archive.
 The influential designer Bernard Nevill was hired by Liberty's initially as a design consultant before becoming design director.
 He reinvigorated Liberty's textile collections and attracted clients including Yves Saint Laurent, who bought thirteen different designs from the winter 1970 collection in thirty-four different colourways and the entire 'Chameleon' collection.
 One of Nevill's designs, called 'Corbusier' in honour of the architect Le Corbusier, was made into a jumpsuit for David Bowie and was featured on the album cover of The Rise and Fall of Ziggy Stardust.

 In 1996, Liberty announced the closure of its twenty shops outside London, and instead focused on smaller outlets at airports.

 Since 1988, Liberty has had a subsidiary in Japan which sells Liberty-branded products in major Japanese shops.
 It also sells Liberty fabrics to international and local fashion stores with bases in Japan.

 2000s

-In 2006, Liberty closed the 15,000 sq ft Regent Street section of the store, moving all operations into the Tudor Building.
+In 2006, Liberty closed the 15,000 sqft Regent Street section of the store, moving all operations into the Tudor Building.